fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 First letters of the alphabet were choosen to represent missing 6 digits.
 You might see uppercase A-F too.

-You don't need to understand how to read hexadecimal numbers - they may be used in the code but since memory is different every time no one can use them in any meaningful way besides having a way to write binary numbers in less characters (there is an easy way to convert binary and hexadecimal numbers between each other).
+You don't need to understand how to read hexadecimal numbers - they are used at most to check distances between variable locations during quite rare optimizations.

 ## addresses of multiple elements